 This is essential and often a legal requirement for publicly traded companies as it ensures they meet audibility and compliance requirements and is good practice for companies of any size.

 One of the main challenges associated with a paper-driven approach is the process bottlenecks due to a capital expenditure approval form sitting in an approver’s inbox or being assigned to someone out of the office.

-Your chosen CapEx management solution will send automated notifications based on role, due dates, delegations, and more.
+Your chosen CapEx management solution will send automated notifications based on role, due dates, delegations, inactivity, and more.

 Even with a manual process, many organisations have a formal capital expenditure policy to ensure cash is spent efficiently and effectively.
 This means the approval will be made following pre-agreed limits of authority based on hierarchy/job role.
 Functional or asset category rules, such as seeking approval from the IT Director for all computer-related expenditure, may also exist.
 Unfortunately, a manual paper-driven process means that the policy is open to misuse.

 Paper requests can often reach the approver missing crucial information, documentation, or signatures.
 Inevitably, this results in delays as the approver returns the request to the originator for clarification or rejects it altogether.
 In the worst case, time pressures may lead to the procedure being skipped or ill-informed decisions being made.

 CapEx management solutions enforce your internal governance procedures, ensuring that CapEx spending can only happen once the necessary approvals have been given.